github/docs/content/github/getting-started-with-github/finding-ways-to-contribute-to-open-source-on-github.md

 ### Validating an issue or pull request

-A lot of emphasis is put on contributing code, but did you know that you can significantly help the maintainers by validating the contributions of others?
-Here are three ways to do that:
+There are a variety of ways that you can contribute to open source projects.
 #### Reproducing a reported bug
 You can contribute to an open source project by validating an issue or adding additional context to an existing issue.
 * **Validate that a PR fixes an issue as intended**.
 Merge a PR into the related version and test.
 Update the PR comments with your test outcome.